Devictorinos/Dbw/README.md

-<strong>Dbw</strong> - it`s a FrameWork for work with data bases, based on <strong>PDO</strong> connection.
+<strong>Dbw</strong> - A FrameWork for working with databases, based on <strong>PDO</strong> connection.
 <strong>Dependencies - PHP 5.3.* >=</strong>.

-For now has capabilities to setup unlimmit connections types to one database or to several databases, also setup database default connection settings inside class and override them if need, when calling the class.
+For now has capabilities to setup unlimited connection types to one or several databases.

+It's also possible to setup default connection settings inside the class and override them if needed, when calling the class.

- It's very friendly with <strong>SQL</strong> methods like <strong>SELECT, INSERT, UPDATE, DELETE.</strong> and has method to convert ASCII chars after fetch, when working with hebrew data base
+It's very friendly with <strong>SQL</strong> methods like <strong>SELECT, INSERT, UPDATE, DELETE.</strong> and has method to convert ASCII chars after fetch, when working with hebrew data

-More features comming soon :)
+More features coming soon :)

 <div style="align:center;font-weight:bold;"><h1>Getting Started</h1></div>